stackhpc/ansible-slurm-appliance/docs/production.md

-To start, you should use the [latest tagged release](https://github.com/stackhpc/ansible-slurm-appliance/releases). v1.161 has been used as an example here, make sure to channge this.
+To start, you should use the [latest tagged release](https://github.com/stackhpc/ansible-slurm-appliance/releases). v1.161 has been used as an example here, make sure to change this.
 Do not use the default main branch, as this may have features that are still works in progress.
 The steps below show how to create a site-specific branch.